Skill Level: Beginner

 - In the properties box, left click inside the TEXT box and type your new text.

-- Hit the ENTER key to type on the next line.
+- click the ENTER key to type on the next line.

 Changing the Font type:

-Note: The height measurement will adjust in mm or inches depending on which metric you have set your program to use.
-Notice that it will show (mm) or (in) next to the Height to let you know which you are using.
+Note: The measurement will adjust in mm or inches depending on which metric you have set your program to use.

 Adjusting the SPACING of the Text: